Seven Pitfalls of Relying on rsync to Automate Large File Transfers

 Media organizations that rely on legacy tools like rsync are missing out on the speed and agility provided by more modern solutions.
 With lack of visibility, its techy command-line interface, and the inability to efficiently handle the massive files that M&E businesses need such a solution for, rsync just isn’t the right tool for the modern media supply chain.

-For enterprises that are tired of settling for less and exhausted from hindered workflows, Jet offers a way forward for system-to-system file transfer.
+For enterprises tired of settling for less and exhausted from hindered workflows, Jet offers a way forward for system-to-system file transfer.
 Designed specifically to make life easier, faster and more secure, Jet boasts a range of benefits and, most importantly, is supported by a company dedicated to addressing the specific challenges that media organizations too often face when saddled with the wrong tools.

 Businesses that ditch rsync won’t be disappointed.
 They can, however, look forward to an easier, faster, and more secure transfer experience, and to the thrill of watching their content truly soar.